-Bennett makes some important points in his conclusion that should prompt considerable discussion among atheists:
+Bennett makes some important points that should prompt considerable discussion among atheists:

 - The sort of doubt necessary for deconversion comes from within the individual.